ChenLyu01/Research-Project-3/README.md

 ```
 var str = Phaser.Math.RND.pick(dialogue)
 ```
-Here is a random value from a one-dimensional array. **In real games, these data are not randomly selected. **Only in this way can we see the same video from different perspectives.
-Here, I will provide another picture to illustrate the issues.
+Here is a random value from a one-dimensional array. **In real games, these data are not randomly selected. **Only in this way can we see this video from different perspectives.
+Here, I will provide another picture to illustrate this point.

 ![Image text](https://github.com/ChenLyu01/Research-Project-3/blob/master/image/image3.png)

-From the picture, we can imagine that barrage data is not read by **Random**.
+From the picture, We can see that the perspective of narrative can be changed.
+This means that this video and most online games look the same.
+They all need algorithms to make the story lines and ending different.
+From a technical point of view. we can imagine that barrage data is not read by **Random** in the final work.